(Read Time: 4 Minutes)

 You’ll notice this type of pure water cleaning system also go by the names; Water Fed System, water fed cleaning system, water fed pole system, van mounted pole system, pole cleaning system.

-You can see from the images above, there are a variety of Van System configurations.
+There are a variety of Van System configurations.
 Whilst van mounted systems come in many shapes and sizes, the systems pictured above are all based on the Phoenix 4 stage RO/DI, and is the most widely distributed system in the UK currently.
 It’s used by businesses of all size, from sole proprietors to country-wide facilities management companies.

 The FaceLift Phoenix System is designed to function as simply as possible, offer all the functionality necessary for the modern Window Cleaner and unlike similar systems on the market, keep the components hidden away (to protect from damage).

-Van Mounted Systems are the most popular form of pure water window cleaning system for the simple reason that they offer the most convenience with the excellent functionality, though that doesn’t necessarily make a van mount the right option for everyone (Which Method of Pure Water Cleaning is Right For Me?).
+Van Mounted Systems are the most popular form of pure water window cleaning system for the simple reason that they offer the most convenience with excellent functionality, though that doesn’t necessarily make a van mount the right option for everyone (See Which Method of Pure Water Cleaning is Right For Me?).
 Being able to purify, store and deliver water to and from the same tank is usually the ideal scenario for owner/operator type businesses.